codacy/docs/docs/organizations/what-are-organizations.md

 # What are organizations

-Codacy organizations let you automatically import your Git provider organizations, repositories (including your personal repositories that don't belong to a Git provider organization), and team members into Codacy with a few clicks.
+Codacy organizations are an automatic import of your Git provider organizations, repositories (including your personal repositories that don't belong to a Git provider organization), and team members into Codacy with a few clicks.

-Changes to the organizations, repositories, and team members are synchronized with Codacy in real-time, avoiding the manual management of repositories and teams.
+Changes to the organizations, repositories, and team members are synchronized with Codacy in real-time, avoiding their manual management.

 ## Adding an organization